jkfran/killport/README.md

 # killport

-`killport` is a command-line utility for killing processes listening on specific ports.
-It's designed to be simple, fast, and effective.
-The tool is built with Rust and works on Linux, macOS, and Windows.
+`killport` is a command-line utility designed for efficiently terminating processes and containers listening on specified ports.
+It supports both single and multiple port operations, enhancing system management across Linux, macOS, and Windows platforms.
+Built with Rust, `killport` combines flexibility with performance in process management tasks.

 ## Features

-- Kill processes by port number
+- Terminate processes or containers on specified ports with support for single or multiple ports.
-- Kill docker container by port number
+- Mode of operation options to target either processes, containers, or both.
-- Supports multiple port numbers
+- Dry-run capability for safe operations without actual termination.
-- Verbosity control
+- Adjustable verbosity for detailed logging and quiet operation for minimal output.
-- Works on Linux, macOS and Windows
+- Comprehensive signal support for fine-grained control over the termination signals sent to processes or containers.
-- Serveral signal types (SIGTERM, SIGKILL)
+- Cross-platform compatibility: Linux, macOS, and Windows.

 ## Installation